Divya26101993/VMawre-installation-in-windows/README.md

 ### Step 5: Log in to Your Account

-Go to the login page, enter your registered details, and click Log In.
-This will take you to your account
+After registering, go to the login page, enter your details, and click Log In

 ![Image](https://github.com/user-attachments/assets/f5ae8867-597d-41fd-bf6e-721996bf2f5d)